-What is proportionality in ediscovery?
-In essence, proportionality represents a global cost-benefit analysis, whereby the court considers the needs of the case and weighs the importance of information against the burden of producing it.
+As it pertains to ediscovery, proportionality represents a global cost-benefit analysis, whereby the court considers the needs of the case and weighs the importance of information against the burden of producing it.

 The intent of proportionality is to guard against costly over-discovery.
 Prior to the 2015 rule amendments, Rule 26(b)(1) did not specifically impose a proportionality limit on the scope of discovery.
-However, with the explosion in the amount of electronically stored information (ESI) available to parties, out-of-control ediscovery costs threatened to overwhelm many cases.
+But the explosion in the amount of electronically stored information (ESI) available to parties, out-of-control ediscovery costs threatened to overwhelm many cases.
 One of the primary purposes of the 2015 rule amendments was to acknowledge that dilemma and curtail it.
 Proportionality is therefore a very intentional means of restricting overreaching ediscovery.

 But what determines proportionality?
 Rule 26(b)(1) spells out six specific factors that courts should weigh in making a proportionality ruling.
 They are: